 4. Background knowledge

-- 4.1 Describe their duty of care in relation to assisting. - 4.2 Describe and use common terminology\ for climbing. - 4.3 Describe the role and philosophy of Mountain Training and its schemes, the mountaineering councils, climbing clubs and the NICAS/NIBAS schemes. - 4.4 Describe the basic concept of grading.
+- 4.1 Describe and use common terminology\ for climbing. - 4.2 Describe the role and philosophy of Mountain Training and its schemes, the mountaineering councils, climbing clubs and the NICAS schemes. - 4.3 Describe the basic concept of grading.